bpetto35/DCC-DIY-Turnout-Controllers/Loconet/README.md

 - read button state and send a message onto the Loconet bus
 - from Loconet message, write the output to light one of the 2 LEDs
 - allow LNCV to configure addresses
+- use Arduino female/male headers to allow a shield to be stack on top